robotology/icub-gazebo-grasping-sandbox/README.md

     $ cmake ../
     $ make install
     ```
-1. From within Gitpod, open up the browser at the port `6080`.
+1. From within Gitpod, open up the browser at the port `6080` to get to the workspace desktop GUI.
-1. Open a terminal and run the grasping experiment:
+1. In the desktop GUI, open a terminal and run the grasping experiment:
    ```sh
    $ icub-grasp.sh
    ```